regexpressyourself/PracticeBuddy/README.md

    yarn run production
 ```

-   This will leave you with an `index.html` and an `index_bundle.js` file in the project root.
-Hosting these files from the same location will serve the production build of Git Flow.
+   This will leave you with an `index.html` and an `index_bundle.js` file in the build directory.
+Hosting these files from the same location will serve the production build of Practice Buddy.

 **[Back to top](#table-of-contents)**